Resseguie/angular-oauthio-login/README.md

 3. include the module in angular (i.e. in `app.js`) - `resseguie.angular-oauthio-login`

 ## Dependencies
-At a minimum, this module just depends on AngularJS, but the directive adds classes that support Bootstrap buttons.
+At a minimum, this module just depends on AngularJS, but the directive adds classes that support Bootstrap buttons with Font Awesome icons for each OAuth provider.
+If the provider name (in lowercase) matches the Font Awesome class name, the icon is added automatically.

 ## Documentation